-- serious acts of physical aggression or abuse (punching, kicking, biting, head-butting, etc.); - serious incidents of sexual abuse (e.g. persistent, physical touching); - bringing the academy into disrepute; - foul and abusive language directed at staff; - bullying (including discrimination against protected characteristics); - persistent open defiance; - persistent refusal to follow advice & guidance (including truancy); - refusing or leaving seclusion without permission (suspension plus a repeated seclusion); - vaping/smoking on site; - serious incident of theft, vandalism or graffiti; - health & safety risk; - possession of a weapon.
+- serious acts of physical aggression or abuse (punching, kicking, biting, head-butting, etc.); - serious incidents of sexual abuse (e.g. persistent, physical touching); - encouraging others to fight/incitement; - bringing the academy into disrepute; - foul and abusive language directed at staff; - bullying (including discrimination against protected characteristics); - persistent open defiance; - persistent refusal to follow advice & guidance (including truancy); - refusing, failing or leaving seclusion without permission, including during transfer to SLT detention (suspension plus a repeated seclusion); - vaping/smoking on site; - serious incident of theft, vandalism or graffiti; - health & safety risk; - possession of a weapon.

 The length of each suspension will be decided by the Principal after consideration of academy policy, the nature & context of the incident and the behaviour history of the student.
-In exceptional circumstances, where the Principal suspects that further information may come to light following further investigation by pastoral staff, an initial 1-day suspension will be issued which may subsequently be extended or converted to permanent exclusion.
+In exceptional circumstances, where the Principal suspects that further information may come to light following further investigation by pastoral staff, an initial suspension will be issued which may subsequently be converted to permanent exclusion.